reuteras/dfirws/README.md

 - dfirws.wsb - network disabled
 - network_dfirws.wsb - network enabled

 You can copy the file *config.ps1.template* to *config.ps1* and change the settings to your liking.
 The file *config.ps1* is used by the scripts to specify token for MaxMind and GitHub (can be entered manually if you don't like to save them in a file).
-There is also a setting that controls if the Python virtual environment should be built (needed for Ghidrathon).
+There is also a setting that controls if the Python *jep* virtual environment should be built (needed for Ghidrathon).
 There is a requirement for Visual Studio which is a rather large download.

 ## Download tools and enrichment data